 Missed Trades is the penalty for Patience

 The penalty for patience is missed trades.
-Yes we will miss a few trades, but the ones we get into will have greater possibility for reward and smaller risk if price goes against us.
+Yes, we will miss a few trades, but the ones we get into will have a greater possibility for reward and smaller risk if the price goes against us.

 The reversal rules are also optimized for small accounts.
 Our “Reversal Min” number ensures price has moved sufficiently for a reversal.
 My interpretation of the H4 move is also designed to ensure an imminent reversal.
 Lastly, the experimental 15 min RSI(8) divergence is also designed so we can be sure to get our reversal without adding additional positions.

 Learn to Read Price Action Indicators

 In addition to our trade rules, you should be particularly conscious of the price action.
 Watch for stalling and reversal signals to get in or out of trades at the right time.
 Recognizing these price action signals requires time and experience.
 Plus, if you’re going to trade using price action signals, be sure you know yourself.
-Don’t allow yourself to back out of positions just because price might be going against you.
+Don’t allow yourself to back out of positions just because the price might be going against you.
 Be sure that you are seeing real price action signals.
 This includes pin bars, rejection wicks, price movement as it approaches support, resistance zones, among others).

 Trading a large account is MUCH easier than trading a small account.
 That may seem obvious, but it’s not for obvious reasons.
 When you trade a large account, your trade size is larger and can be split easier incrementally.
 For example, if your normal trade size is 0.02 lots, you can split it in half, and that’s it.
 But if your normal trade size is 0.20 lots, you can split it 20 ways.
 You can enter a trade ½ size and add 10% for each additional position.
 Or you can enter ¼ size and add 20% for each additional position.